TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 NeuroMod itself currently supports formats recorded with the Open Ephys GUI, Intan RHX data acquisition software (and legacy RHD software) as well as Spike2 and Cheetah software.
 This includes binary, .nwb and Open Ephys data formats from the Open Ephys GUI recorded with Neuropixels, Open Ephys and Intan acquisition boards; .dat and .rhd files from the Intan RHX and RHD software; .smrx files for Spike2 and .ncs for Neuralynx Cheetah files.

-With the NEO package you can further extract data recorded with Plexon (.plx, .pl2), Neuralynx (ncs...), TDT (Tucker Davis Technologies), Open Ephys (binary files and Neuropixels recordings), Blackrock and NeuroExplorer (.nex) recording systems.
+With the NEO Python package you can further extract data recorded with Plexon (.plx, .pl2), Neuralynx (ncs...), TDT (Tucker Davis Technologies), Open Ephys (binary files and Neuropixels recordings), Blackrock and NeuroExplorer (.nex) recording systems.

 Besides the continuous data stream, event data from all recording formats mentioned (e.g., TTL signals to the recording system) can be loaded and analyzed, enabling not only the preprocessing, analysis, and visualization of continuous data but also event-related data.
 Available types of analysis include current source density analysis, static power spectrum analysis, time-frequency power analysis, and event-related potentials for low-frequency signal components as well as event related spike analysis.

 Since the supported recording systems are used with a wide range of probes designs, a fully interactive probe design and probe view window enables to set arbitrary probe designs while always having an overview and full control over which channel are used for the analysis.
-Even Neuropixel probe designs with hundreds of recording channels almost freely distributed over the whole shank can be analysed without loosing oversight.
+Even Neuropixel probe designs with hundreds of recording channels almost freely distributed over the whole shank can be analysed without loosing oversight and with an visual representation of brain areas distributed over the probe based on coordinates obtained from the Neuropixels Trajectory Explorer.

 <img src="Modules/MISC/Images/Example_Image_2.jpg" align="right" width="70%" />

 Lastly, the toolbox fully supports Kilosort, Mountainsort 5 and SpykingCircus 2 spike sorting.
-This includes saving the dataset and probe desgin for external use in one of the sorting packages with your own code/the respective GUI provided with it, as well as automatic spike sorting using SpikeInterface in the Matlab GUI.
+This includes saving the dataset and probe design for external use in one of the sorting packages with your own code/the respective GUI provided with it, as well as automatic spike sorting using SpikeInterface in the Matlab GUI.
 You just have to install the respective python packages (see below for instructions) and everything else is taken care of for you in the NeuroMod Matlab GUI, while still having full control over sorting parameters.
 In any case, spike sorting results from these sorters can be loaded for further analysis (see below for details).
 If these sorters cant be used, the toolbox also offers spike detection using different thresholding methods as well as spike clustering using Wave_clus 3 (which does not has to be installed).
-Since every analysis is shown and editable in a seperate window, spike and LFP analysis results can be easily compared and correlated.
+Since every analysis is shown and editable in a separate window, spike and LFP analysis results can be easily compared and correlated.

 **NOTE:** Loading sorting results is supported for Kilosort versions 3 and 4, while the automatic sorting via SpikeInterface is only available for Kilosort version 4.

 > ## **How to install the GUI** ##

 > **NOTE:** If you want to use the standalone app and install the supplied Matlab runtime version, it will ask you if you want to create a shortcut from the GUI to the Desktop.
 If you execute this shortcut, the GUI probably won't run !!
 This is because the execution folder of the application will be a temporary folder and not the downloaded GUI folder.
-Some required varaibles to start with will thererfore not be found at the expected locations.
+Some required variables to start with will therefore not be found at the expected locations.
 Always start from the application file in the 'Neuromod_GUI' folder!

-- The GUI is available as a standalone version, for which you dont need a valid Matlab license and just need to install a Matlab runtime version:
+- The GUI is available as a standalone version, for which you don't need a valid Matlab license and just need to install a Matlab runtime version:
   1. Download the Neuromod_Standalone folder.
 Install the Matlab runtime version by executing the file in the 'Matlab_Runtime_Install' folder.
   2. Once installed, you can start the GUI from the folder 'Neuromod_GUI' by double clicking the 'Neuromod_Toolbox_GUI' application (to be able to modify and save files you might have to execute the application as an administrator.
-This partly dependends on were you save the GUI files).
+This partly depends on were you save the GUI files).

 - If you already have a valid Matlab license and Matlab installed, you can download all files in the native folder structure, 'cd' into the directory within Matlab and launch the Neuromod_Toolbox_GUI.mlapp file.
 You have several options to launch the GUI:
   1. Double-click the 'Neuromod_Toolbox_GUI.mlapp' file, which will automatically open MATLAB and the GUI.